 With that being said, let’s look closer at the Rule of Thirds.

 What is the Rule of Thirds?

-First of all, I want to point out that I believe there shouldn’t be any rules in photography as it’s a creative craft where strictly following rules will limit your creativity.
+First of all, I want to point out that I believe there shouldn’t be any rules in photography.
+It’s a creative craft where strictly following rules will limit your creativity.

-So, what is the Rule of Thirds?
+So, how does the Rule of Thirds work?